taskcluster/taskcluster-docs/auth/temporary-credentials/index.md

 <scopes[n]>
 ```

-These cases can be distinguished by the presence or absence of the `clientId`
+These cases can be distinguished by the presence or absence of the `issuer`
-and `issuer` properties in the certificate.
-A certificate containing only one
+property in the certificate.
+The `clientId` must match the provided
-of these properties is not valid.
+`clientId`.

 In the certificate example from previous section, the string to sign would be: